-- Check the tire rating : While price is important, don’t forget to check out reviews and ratings.
+- Check the tire rating : While price is important, do not forget to check reviews and ratings.

 - Shop based on value : Shopping based on value is important.
-You want a good idea, but you also want a good quality product.
+You want a good value, but you also want a good quality product.

 - Consider used winter tires : Buying used can greatly reduce winter tire costs.